-OQSI takes into account existing recommendations, standards and methods specified by the many private, national and international organizations.
-OQSI's effort is directed towards the analysis and resolution of the range of different requirements for projects in various sectors in order to achieve a coherence between recommendations and the practical requirements.
+OQSI takes into account all known existing recommendations, standards and methods specified by the many private, national and international organizations.
+OQSI's effort is directed towards the analysis and resolution of the range of different requirements for projects and policies in various sectors in order to achieve a coherence between recommendations and the practical requirements.
 The scope of our work includes:

 - Systems security